oam-dev/spec/governance.md

 ### Github Project Administration

-Maintainers will be added to the OAM GitHub organization (if they are not already) and added to the GitHub Maintainers team.
+Maintainers will be added to the OAM GitHub organization (if they are not already) and added to corresponding GitHub maintainers team.
+The maintainers team is per project.

 ## Voting

-In general, we prefer that technical issues be resolved at project level by project maintainers.
-But if a dispute cannot be decided, the steering committee can be called in to decide an issue.
+In general, we prefer that technical issues be resolved at project level by project maintainers with "non-objection and negotiation" approach.
+But if a essential dispute cannot be decided, the steering committee can be called in to decide an issue.
 If the steering committee members themselves cannot decide an issue, the issue will be resolved by voting.

 - All changes in governance, additions and removals of steering committee members require a **2/3 majority**, while other decisions and changes require only a simple majority.
 - Only steering committee members can vote.